 The Operating Mode Notification Action frame may be used by a VHT STA to notify another VHT STA that it is capable of receiving frames with a bandwidth up to and including the indicated Channel Width and with a NSS up to and including the indicated Rx Nss.

+NOTE—To avoid possible frame loss, a VHT STA that sends an individually addressed Operating Mode Notification frame to a second VHT STA indicating reduced operating channel bandwidth and/or reduced Rx Nss can continue with its current operating channel bandwidth and Rx Nss until it receives a frame addressed to itself from the second VHT STA in a PPDU with a bandwidth and Nss that are equal to or less than the channel bandwidth and Nss, respectively, indicated in the Operating Mode Notification frame or a time period has elapsed that reasonably accommodates the time the second VHT STA needs to adapt to the new operating mode, whichever occurs first.

 NOTE—It may take a long time for a STA to change its operating mode following the transmission of the Operating Mode Notification frame and during that time the STA may not be able to receive frames resulting in frame loss.
 If a non-AP STA cannot tolerate frame loss during that period it can set the Frame Control Power Management subfield of the Operating Mode Notification frame to 1 to indicate that the STA has entered power save.
 When the non-AP STA has completed its operating mode change, it can send another frame (such as a QoS Null) with the Frame Control Power Management subfield set to 0 to indicate that the STA has exited power save.